Reckoning With a Powerful Man's Bad Behavior

 That night in Leon’s room, I made clear I was in a serious relationship.
 And after our drink, I headed back to my hotel unscathed, if weirded out.
 But I also had shown that I was willing to hang out with Leon in intimate settings, drink with him, and laugh at his naughty stories.
 And so the parameters of our relationship were set.

-As for the bulk of my Leon experience, it was pretty standard: He made constant comments about my looks and clothes—including the time he left a CD on my desk as a gift, along with a thank-you note for the mini-skirt I was wearing that day.
+As for the bulk of my Leon experience, it was pretty standard: He made constant comments about my looks and clothes—including the time he left a CD on my desk as a gift, along with a thank-you note for the miniskirt I was wearing that day.
 I don’t think I ever wore a skirt to the office again.

 I was not the only one receiving such fashion critiques.
-“I remember one time I was wearing a black shift-like dress and black tights,” recalls Amanda Silverman, an editor at Mother Jones who did two stints at The New Republic between 2008 and 2014.
+“I remember one time I was wearing a black shift-like dress and black tights,” recalls Amanda Silverman, an editor at Mother Jones who did two stints at the New Republic from 2008 to 2014.
 “A male colleague, who was a friend of mine, teased me that I looked like I was going to a funeral.
 Leon overheard the conversation and said, ‘The only problem with that dress is that it’s not tight enough.’”
-Hillary Kelly, a contributor to Glamour magazine who worked at The New Republic from 2009 to 2014, adds, “More than once, before a function outside the office, he’d tell me to ‘wear something tight’ and then wink or smile.”
+Hillary Kelly, a contributor to Glamour magazine who worked at the New Republic from 2009 to 2014, adds, “More than once, before a function outside the office, he’d tell me to ‘wear something tight’ and then wink or smile.”

 One of Leon’s favorite topics of discussion was his sexual history.
 I was far from the only staffer with whom he shared graphic tales of his lovers and sexploits from his wilder days.
 (By the time I came along, Leon was with his now-wife.)
 “Unsolicited, he told me a long, detailed story about how magnificent his long-ago girlfriend’s breasts were,” says Kelly.